 Many times life becomes busy and chaotic.
 We have to focus on our careers and jobs so that we can support our family.
 We focus on doing activities with the children and making sure they get to their activities.
 These are the times that our marriages can get put to the side.

 We believe we know our partners and they will be with us forever, so why put in daily or weekly time and effort?!?!
 However, this can damage relationships in the long run.
-We have to remind ourselves that we chose our partner and that we need to continue to foster our relationship with our partner so that it continues to grow, just like when we were dating and first getting to know each other.
+We have to remind ourselves that we chose our partner and that we need to continue to foster our relationship with our partner so that it continues to grow.
+Just like when we were dating and first getting to know each other, we need to continue to get to know each other.

 We also need to keep in mind that we need to continually keep up with our partners and continue to learn about them, so they are not strangers when our children are grown.